SBA Loan Calculator

 How to Use Our SBA Loan Payment Calculator

-- The desired Loan Amount.
-You can finance as little as $5,000 or as much as $5 million.
+- The desired loan amount.
+You can finance as much as $5 million.

-- The Estimated Interest Rate.
-Interest rates for SBA loans start at 6%.
+- The estimated interest rate.
+Interest rates for SBA loans start at 7.25%.
 Depending upon the SBA program, your interest rate may be fixed or variable.
-If you have a variable interest rate, be aware that this calculator will only give you a rough estimate of the cost of your loan.
+If you have a variable interest rate, be aware that the SBA loan payment calculator will only give you a rough estimate of the cost of your loan.

-- The Loan Term.
-One huge benefit of SBA loans is that they have longer terms compared to other small business loans.
+- The loan term.
+One huge benefit of SBA loans is that they have longer terms compared to many other types of small business financing.

-Adjust the loan amount and term to see how much of an impact these factors have on repayment.
+Adjust the loan amount and term on the SBA calculator and see how much of an impact these factors have on repayment.